Kentucky vs. Michigan State prediction, odds: 2025 Champions Classic picks

 Michigan State looks strong defensively early in the season, holding all three opponents under 70 points.
 The Wildcats, however, play with a lot of tempo and have averaged more than 100 points per game in their past three outings.
 The model projects that six players hit double figures and the teams score a combined 156 points as the Over hits nearly 60% of the time.

-The model also says one side of the spread hits in more than 50% of simulation.
+The model also says one side of the spread is the better value.
 You can head to SportsLine to see that pick.

-So who wins Michigan State vs. Kentucky, and which side of the spread hits more than 50% of the time?
+So who wins Michigan State vs. Kentucky, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model was profitable on top-ranked college basketball picks last season, and find out.